antzGames/Godot-Universal-Settings-Plugin/README.md

 To delete saved settings on HTML/Web builds, purge local browser storage.
 These instructions are browser-specific.

-## Demos included
+## Demos Included

 **Godot 3D Plush Test**:

-This is a dynamic 3D scene with the Godot 3D plush model with a buch of boxes raining down.
+This is a dynamic 3D scene with the Godot 3D plush model with a collection of boxes raining down.

 This is a good demo to show how to change the theme, tab container size, and color of the settings screen: